A R P A

-The Astoria Railroad Preservation Association (ARPA), located in Astoria, Oregon, was formed in the early fall of 1990, and is comprised of dedicated individuals interested in promoting public appreciation of the historical importance of he railroads to our area.
-To further this goal, we have set as the initial objective the restoration of a steam locomotive to operate in the Astoria area.
-We incorporated in the March of 1991, and have since received 501c(3) status.
-Our membership is open to anyone with a sincere interest in our purpose and goals.
+Located in Astoria, Ore., the Astoria Railroad Preservation Association was formed in the fall of 1990.
+This diverse group is dedicated to promoting public appreciation of the historical importance of railroads on the north Oregon coast.
+The initial objective is to restore a steam locomotive for operation in the Astoria area.
+We incorporated in March 1991 and have since received 501c(3) status.
+Membership is open to any and all who share an interest and enthusiasm for our goals.

 |A S T O R I A R A I L R O A D|